THE MYSTERY OF THE ORGANIC LABEL

+The mystery of the organic label.
 What can you trust when it comes to products labelled organic?

 You’ve likely wandered through the organic section at the grocery store or health store, selecting products that are stamped “certified organic” or “natural.”
 Did you know “natural” is an unregulated label?
 Regulations seem to be lacking in many countries.